Poppy Seed Cheese Bread

 - Poppy seeds

-- In a bowl, dissolve the yeast and sugar in water.
+- Dissolve yeast and sugar in water.
 Combine milk, shortening and salt; stir into yeast mixture.
-Add enough flour to make a soft dough.
+Add enough flour to form a soft dough.
 Turn onto a floured surface; knead until smooth and elastic, about 3 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1-1/2 hours.

-- Punch the dough down; press into a greased 13-in. x 9-in. baking pan.
+- Punch down dough; press into a greased 13x9-in. baking pan.
 Cover and let rise in a warm place until doubled, about 45 minutes.
-Combine the egg, milk, onion and cheese; spread over dough.
-Sprinkle with poppy seeds.
-Bake at 425° for 15-20 minutes.
-Cut into squares; serve warm.
-Yield: 12-15 servings.

-Originally published as Poppy Seed Cheese Bread in Reminisce January/February 1996, p47
+Originally published as Poppy Seed Cheese Bread in Reminisce January/February 1996